Mariana 10:10 FTSE Kick Out Plan August 2020 (Option 3)

 This is a ten-year two-week Plan based on the performance of the FTSE™ 100 Index, the Underlying Asset.
-The Plan has three options and is constructed to offer a Potential Return of 14% for each year the Plan runs, paid gross, with the possibility of early maturity and the full repayment of Initial Capital from the end of the Plan’s second year and annually thereafter.
+The Plan has three options and is constructed to offer a Potential Return of 10% and repayment of Initial Capital from the end of the Plan’s second year and annually thereafter.
 The Potential Return is only payable if the Plan kicks out.

 Product Literature & Forms

 You should always read the relevant plan brochure and any other plan documentation, for full details of the plan’s features, including any risks, and the terms and conditions.
 In addition to the plan brochure and terms and conditions there are other important documents, including a Key Information Document ('KID'), that you should consider, before deciding to invest in the plan.

 If you do not fully understand the risks or are unsure as to the suitability of the investment, please contact us

 Applications for the Plan must be submitted via Best Price Financial Services and received by 5pm on 5 August 2020 for bank transfer applications.